Zastinian/HedystiaDocs/data/client/structures/Role.md

 <a name="Role"></a>

 ## Role ⇐ <code>Base</code>
-It's a class that represents a role in a guild
+Represents a role in a guild.

 **Kind**: global class
 **Extends**: <code>Base</code>